compomics/meta-proteome-analyzer/README.md

 ## News ##

+*MPA Portable version 1.7.0* has been released with the following new features:

+* Added taxon-based two-step searching feature (in addition to the protein-based strategy).
+* MapDB was updated to the latest version (ver.
+3.0.5) to accelerate the peptide indexing.
+* Peptide indexing is now available as optional feature on the command line.
+* Disabled emPAI and NSAF quantification features in the GUI to accelerate the results retrieval.

+---

 *MPA Portable version 1.6.0* has been released with the following new features:
 * Added new import function for mzIdentML files: this feature supports the re-analysis of result identification data stored in mzIdentML format.
  * Added new Import menu which contains the import function for "MPA Experiment" (see Release version 1.5.0).